Jia Zhangke Was Here: Beijing World Park in 2015

 As recent years have seen household income in China increase in tandem with the touristic desires of the nation’s white collar citizens, more upwardly mobile singletons and families are able to travel overseas for vacations, thereby making Beijing World Park as something of a relic.
 The bustle of The World was nowhere to be seen with a modest level of visitors that could be compared to that of a quiet public park on an average early summer afternoon.
 I started to think about Wade Shepard’s fascinating urbanisation study Ghost Cities of China (Zed Books, 2015) which clearly charts the development of China’s new metropolises as they go through the extended ‘ghost city’ stage of being sparsely populated before becoming fully-fledged urban sprawls.
 Shepard provides insightful case studies of suburban developments that were modelled on European towns – Shanghai’s German Town and New Netherlands Town, the replica of Hallstatt in Guangdong province – often noting how such places are inherently fake yet perfectly agreeable to stroll around as they provide a sense of the European way of life through studied imitation.

 You can see the creative roots of such urbanization initiatives – and their subsequent bouts of social-economic inertia – in the miniature replicas of Beijing World Park, which have a certain charm at first glance, but ultimately inspire little wonder.
 The park’s Paris section even prompts thoughts of Tianducheng, an under-populated town in Zhejiang Province that has utilized the architectural style of the French capital as the basis for an exclusive Hangzhou suburb and boasts a replica of the Eifel Tower.
 It’s not entirely appropriate to draw a direct correlation between China’s imitation ‘ghost cities’ and this fading theme park.
-As Shepard convincingly argues throughout his book, such European-style urban developments still have the potential to become something, while Beijing World Park is in a gradual process of decline.
-It seems to be well maintained and a rollercoaster ride remains in operation at the Grand Canyon, but the lavish stage shows that featured in Jia’s film – the director’s muse Zhao Tao plays a member of the dance troupe – seem to have fallen victim to cutbacks, while I did not witness any of a spectacular processions promised by the online publicity materials.
+As Shepard convincingly argues throughout his book, such European-style urban developments still have the potential to become something.
+Sadly, Beijing World Park is in a gradual process of decline.
+It seems to be reasonably maintained and a rollercoaster ride remains in operation at the Grand Canyon, but the lavish stage shows that featured in Jia’s film seem to have fallen victim to cutbacks, while I did not witness any of a spectacular processions promised by the online publicity materials.

 However, a similarity that I did notice between Shepard’s engagement with ‘ghost town’ inhabitants and my observation of Beijing World Park visitors was the simple pleasures that people can find in a place after the crowds have moved on elsewhere or just never turned up.
 Like the European-themed ‘ghost towns’, Beijing World Park as become a popular spot for quiet strolling as a means of escaping the urban grind, with many couples using the replica architecture as a nice backdrop for selfies and wedding photographs.
 My wife was reluctant to visit such an outmoded attraction, but after entering, she spotted the Kremlin and exclaimed, “Let’s go to Russia!”

-Jia’s use of the park served his critique of China’s rapid rise to superpower status: taking the park as a social-economic microcosm, he illustrated how it was hugely successful as a leisure enterprise, thereby bringing riches to its unseen backers, while the migrant employees received basic wages and lived in cramped dormitories, essentially trapped in a post-cultural landscape.
-After a few hours at Beijing World Park, its fakery does become a bit overwhelming – especially if one further condenses its miniature take on the globe by speeding around in an electric car.
-Still, there is little sense of the dehumanisation that Jia evoked in The World, which may be one of the employee benefits of the park’s decline as less visitors, less show times, and less blaring announcements makes for a much easier shift.
+Jia’s use of the park served his critique of China’s rapid rise to superpower status.
+Taking the park as a social-economic microcosm, he illustrated how it was hugely successful as a leisure enterprise, thereby bringing riches to its unseen backers, while the migrant employees received basic wages and lived in cramped dormitories, essentially trapped in a post-cultural landscape.
+After a few hours at Beijing World Park, the fakery does become a bit overwhelming, especially if one further condenses its miniature take on the globe by speeding around in an electric car.
+Still, there is little sense of the dehumanization that Jia evoked in The World, which may be one of the employee benefits of the park’s decline since less visitors, less show times, and less blaring announcements surely makes for a much easier shift.
 Indeed, rather than being subjected to the oppressively crass environment of Jia’s fact-fiction hybrid, I instead had a rather serene, if still occasionally surreal, leisure experience.
 If the filmmaker were to reprise his grand metaphor, he would be best advised to take his digital cameras to the more popular Happy Valley Beijing, which has outpaced Beijing World Park by offering visitors forty rides, an IMAX theater with seven screens and an adjacent shopping complex, although it follows its predecessor’s lead by using global or historical themes as backdrops for its various areas.